bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### MEDIAN
 -   `MEDIAN(COLUMN_EXPRESSION)`

-    Compute the median over the window.
+    Compute the median over the window, or `NULL` if the window is empty.

 #### MODE
 -   `MODE(COLUMN_EXPRESSION)`

-    Returns the most frequent element in the window.
+    Returns the most frequent element in the window, or `NULL` if the window is empty.
 Note: In case of a tie, BodoSQL will choose a value arbitrarily based on performance considerations.

 #### LEAD